-Clocking at some 50+ minutes on four tracks, none of which shorter than 11 minutes, this is a series of never ending painful experiences, coming in waves of mental torture. κρέων (Creon) will take your brain and pull it down to the unspeakable deaths of the unnamable – as the band states.
+Clocking at some 50+ minutes on four tracks, none of which shorter than 11 minutes, this is a series of never ending painful experiences.
+And all that pain comes in waves of mental torture. κρέων (Creon) will take your brain and pull it down to the unspeakable depths of the unnamable – as the band states.
 The constant level of dissonant sound, ever over-present drum work, screams around every corner just lets you fear that bright rectangle that should be the door to salvation.
-But is it really the door or something else?
+Because you don’t know if it really the door or something else?

 Now, as a Black Metal production goes, the mixing and mastering is pretty well done.
-I would have liked the drums to be less present and get a keener edge to the guitar work.
+I would have liked the drums to be less present.
+And get a keener edge to the guitar work.
 But overall?
 Not bad and there are no important elements really lost.
 It is the repetitive nature of κρέων (Creon) that pulls the quality of the record down.
-Plus the fact that they splatter their tune in front of you like a jar filled with blood, thrown straight into your face, whereas other gigs serve such platters of gory elements much more skillfully.
+Plus the fact that they splatter their tune in front of you like a jar filled with blood.
+Thrown straight into your face.
+By contrast other gigs serve such platters of gory elements much more skillfully.

-If I were to name favorite tracks, I’d pick out Αἵμων (Haemon) – track # 3 – and as a close follower the last serving Εὐρυδίκη (Eurydice).
+If I were to name favorite tracks, I’d pick out Αἵμων (Haemon) first – track # 3.
+And as a close second the last serving Εὐρυδίκη (Eurydice).
 This last one for parts of this mighty piece of work only, though.
-Track no 3, however, contains a lot of good elements, not present in the rest of this ocean of #metal sludge served to us.
+Track no 3, however, contains a lot of good elements, not present in the rest of this ocean of metal sludge.
 If only they would have gotten us more of that, the record would rank better.

-κρέων (Creon) will be released by end of March 2016.
+κρέων (Creon) will release by end of March 2016.

 Go and get it: